 AWS Latency Test

-Measure network latency from your location to AWS datacenters worldwide.
+Test network latency from your IP location to AWS datacenters worldwide.
+Choose the datacenter closest to you.
 To compare with Azure regions, visit Azure Latency Test .

-Please select at least one region to start test.
+0 / 34 regions selected Select at least one region to start your test.

 Asia Pacific